paulegreen1988-spec/mexico-deportee-coalition-report/README.md

 When researchers and clinicians ask directly, children affected by detention and deportation consistently say they want clear information, reassurance that they are not to blame, and spaces where they can talk about what is happening without being judged. [web:452][web:406] Many also ask for practical help—transportation to visit parents, counseling in schools, and adults who understand the immigration system well enough to answer basic questions honestly. [web:417][web:420] These requests point toward interventions that are feasible but not yet widely available: trauma‑informed school supports, low‑cost mental‑health care, and community organizations equipped to walk families through the long aftermath of an enforcement action. [web:413][web:64]

+# PART FIVE: THE ECONOMIC ROLE OF UNDOCUMENTED WORKERS

 ## Chapter 6: The Economic Role of Undocumented Workers

 ### Why Economics Belongs in a Human Report